sanjiv-singh/taxi-coop/README.md

     $ pip3 install aws-sam-cli
 ```

-4. Change directory to `taxi-db` and run the following commands:-
+4. First we need to setup Amazon DocumentDB along with the lamda functions responsible for ingecting data into it.
+Change directory to `taxi-db` and run the following commands:-

 ```bash
     $ cd taxi-db
     $ export DB_USER=<dbuser>
     $ export DB_PASSWORD=<password>
     $ ./create_db.sh
     $  ./create_lambda.sh
 ```

-5. Change directory to `taxi-iot` and run these commands:-
+5. The next step is to setup the iot infrastructure (i.e. thing type and group along with requisite role and permissions).
+Change directory to `taxi-iot` and run these commands:-

 ```bash
     $ cd ../taxi-iot
     $ ./setup.sh
 ```
-6. Change directory to `taxi-api` folder and run this command to deploy the APIs and Lambda functions:-
+6. Now we build and deploy the APIs along with their lambda functions using SAM CLI.
+Change directory to `taxi-api` folder and run this commands:-

 ```bash
     $ cd ..taxi-api